pratibha-singh13/pratibha-singh13/README.md

 ### 👩‍💻 What I'm Working On
 - Backend development with **Node.js**, **Express.js**, **MongoDB**, and **SQL**
-- Exploring **RESTful APIs**, database design, and server-side architecture
+- Exploring RESTful APIs, database design, and server-side architecture
 - Building personal projects and open to tech collaborations

 ### 🛠️ Tech Stack